pwrdrvr/microapps-core/CONTRIBUTING.md

 npx projen new awscdk-construct --no-git --name @pwrdrvr/microapps-cdk --author "Harold Hunt" --package-manager npm --license MIT --npm-access public --copyright-owner "PwrDrvr LLC" --copyright-period 2020 --projenrc-ts --no-jest
 ```

+# Releasing NPM Packages

+Challenge: `projen` does not support monorepos well, so it can build, tag, version, and release the CDK Construct library in `src/microapps-cdk` but it cannot be invoked to release `src/microapps-publish` and, because it doesn't support monorepos well, it cannot build and publish both in one invocation.

+Below are tips, tricks, and commands used to build and release `microapps-publish` to NPM after `microapps-cdk` is done being published by `projen`.

+## Get the Version that Projen Tagged

+Note: this _has_ to be run in the root of the project on a clean tree (no changed files).

+Note: this _has_ to be done with `npm 7.18.1` in `node 16` as a fix from April, 2021 is required in some cases: https://github.com/npm/libnpmversion/pull/12

+`npm version from-git --allow-same-version --no-git-tag-version`

+Example output: `v0.9.3`

+## Apply Version to microapps-publish Package.json

+Note: this can accept the `v`-prefixed version (e.g. `v0.9.3`) retrieved from `npm version from-git --allow-same-version --no-git-tag-version`

+- `cd src/microapps-publish`
+- `npm version v0.9.3 --no-git-tag-version`

+# Cleaning Git History

+## Example `filter.txt`

+`literal:something_to_replace`